spreeuwers/webcontrollers/README.md

 A super simple framework for micro frontends.
 Add the init.js to you html page in the header.

-After de page is loaded, the init.js iffi checks de html for elements with atrribute 'web-controller' and loads the specified controller class.
+After de page is loaded, the init.js script checks de html for elements with atrribute 'web-controller' and loads the specified controller class.
 It adds the controller methods and events to the corresponding elements.